 If you elect to repair a defective product yourself or use the services of someone other than Bristol Bicycles, we will not be liable for any damage, failure or loss caused.

-Bristol Bicycles shall in no event be liable for incidental or consequential losses, damages or expenses in connection with its products.
-Bristol Bicycles’ liability hereunder is expressly limited to the replacement of goods not complying with this warranty or, at our election, to the repayment of an amount equal to the purchase price of the product in question.
+This warranty does not render Bristol Bicycles liable for incidental or consequential losses, damages or expenses in connection with its products.
+Bristol Bicycles‘ liability hereunder is expressly limited to the replacement of goods not complying with this warranty or, at our election, to the repayment of an amount equal to the purchase price of the product in question.
 Liability is not limited or excluded for any bodily injury or death caused by the negligence of Bristol Bicycles or any of its employees.

 Warranty does not affect your statutory rights.